BrettBukowski/brettbukowski.com/views/resume.md

 Web Developer

-Lead member on a team that builds a web platform powering many big-time customer support websites.
-This product is a hosted, PHP-based application framework that provides a rich set of UI widgets for building support features; it's designed to work well for most businesses out-of-the-box.
-But the developer framework provides a great deal of APIs so that businesses can customize the support experience they provide to better suit specific business needs or user goals.
+Lead member on a team building a web platform powering many large companies' customer support websites.

 **Overview**

 * Built developer-facing framework APIs in PHP and JavaScript.
 * Made enduser-facing features comprised of PHP, JavaScript, and CSS components.
-* Communicated with customers and platform developers via web forums.
+* Interacted daily with customers and platform developers via web forums.
+* Gave multiple talks at developer conferences (2010 & 2011 RightNow Developers Conference) and several talks internal to the organization.
+* Built and maintained several internal, standalone web apps and other internal tools as part of 20% time.
 * 4-time RightNow-Oracle development hackathon winner (1 solo, 3 team).
-* Built and maintained several internal, standalone web apps and other internal tools as part of 20% time.
-* Gave multiple talks at developer conferences (2010 & 2011 RightNow Developers Conference) and several talks internal to the organization.

-2007

-#### Computers Unlimited - Billings, MT

-Software Development Intern

-Worked in a team building pharmaceutical inventory management software.

-* Responsibilities involved fixing bugs and developing minor features in a mature application.
-* This required learning a new programming language.

 ### Side Projects